gracelang/language/standardPrelude/standard.md

     // quotient q of self after integer division by other: self = (other * q) + r, where r = self % other

     .. (last: Number) -> Sequence
+    //  the Sequence of numbers from self to last, so 2..4 contains 2, 3, and 4

+    downTo(last:Number) -> Sequence
-    //  the Sequence of numbers from self to last
+    //  the Sequence of numbers from self down to last, so 2.downTo 0 contains 2, 1 and 0.

     < (other: Number) -> Boolean
     //  true iff self is less than other